Dean: Michael E. Solt

-Community Scholars is a community service program that pairs CBA students with inner-city high school sophomores in a group mentoring relationship that encourages academic success and pursuit of a college education.
-CBA students make a positive impact on the high school students' lives while performing a community service that employers highly value in a prospective employee.
+Community Scholars is a community service program that pairs CoB students with inner-city high school sophomores in a group mentoring relationship that encourages academic success and pursuit of a college education.
+CoB students make a positive impact on the high school students' lives while performing a community service that employers highly value in a prospective employee.

 Corporate Mentoring Program pairs a senior student with a mid or late career professional in a mentoring relationship for an academic year.
 The mentors coach and guide the students, help them with decision making and manage their expectations for life after graduation.
 Students must complete certain prerequisites to participate in CMP.